EricMenetre/NPL/README.md

 ### Functions included in the package (V0.0.1.16):

-A complete tutorial on how to use these functions is available [here](https://github.com/EricMenetre/tuto_NPL_PKG)
+A complete tutorial on how to use these functions is available [here](https://github.com/EricMenetre/tuto_NPL_PKG).
+To download the tutorial, click on code and then download as .zip.

 #### For behavioral analyses: